kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 * 2018 Evaluating the Implementation of Master Plans of National Parks in China (Thesis)

-* 2015-2018 Cultural Landscape of Old Tea Forests of the Jingmai Mountain in Pu’er (Recognized as a World Heritage by UNESCO in 2023)
+* 2015-2018 World Heritage Application to UNESCO: Cultural Landscape of Old Tea Forests of the Jingmai Mountain in Pu’er (Recognized as a World Heritage in 2023)

 Practial projects: